Deep Extrapolation for Attribute-Enhanced Generation: Experiments and Results

 \paragraph{Results:} GENhance outperforms all baselines on all metrics (Table~\ref{tab:ACE top 100}) in designing more stable sequences.
 GENhance sequences have the lowest mean ddG value, with a significant fraction of generations more stable than the most stable sequence in the training set, as indicated by the higher $\text{PCI}_{y_{\tau}}$ values.
 GENhance also has the lowest $\mathbb{E}[\min]$ value, indicating that it may be well-suited to find stable protein candidates in laboratory experiments where only small numbers of candidates can be evaluated due to cost.
+Even though MCMC and CbAS fare better than the simpler baseline Gen-Disc setup, we observe that GENhance outperforms both baselines on all three metrics measured.
 The distribution of generated samples by GENhance shows the largest shift towards more stable sequences as compared to the original training distribution (Figure~\ref{fig:ACE gen distribution}).

 \textbf{Ablation Study:} Similar to SST-5 experiments, GENhance outperforms its ablation variants on all metrics.
 Rather surprisingly, we observe a drop in performance when the latent smoothing objective is added, which we speculate is due to the tension between the GENhance's reconstruction and its encoder's contrastive training objectives.
 With the cycle-consistency objective, we see a boost to GENhance that outperforms the vanilla variant, indicating that this objective aids in stabilizing the convergence of these two training objectives.
-To further study their contribution to GENhance's performance, we use GENhance's encoder to rank sequences generated by the generator in the baseline Gen-Disc setup and observe a boost in performance (see Supplement).
+To further study their contribution to GENhance's performance, we use GENhance's encoder to rank sequences generated by the generator in the baseline Gen-Disc setup and observe a boost in performance (Supplement Table~\ref{tab:ACE different disc}).
 This suggests that GENhance's superior performance is due to both more accurate ranking by its encoder and better generation by its decoder.

 \if 0

 \fi

 \textbf{Discussion:} There are two main features of GENhance that may contribute to its ability to generate attribute-enhanced sequences.
 First, compared to the baselines which mainly rely on the discriminator's prediction to filter out promising candidates, GENhance can additionally use its latent space to steer the general distribution of generated candidates towards a target region (e.g., more stable or positive sequences).
 Second, unlike the discriminators in the baselines which were trained only on training samples, the encoder used in GENhance was also trained on GENhance-generated sequences through the cycle-consistency loss.
 This may contribute to the better-ranking performance for GENhance, increasing the fraction of desirable candidates.